the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter4.md

 import SubmitButton from '../Buttons/SubmitButton';
 ~~~~~~~~

 We refactored the source code in a module with the constraints of encapsulation.
-Again, we'll keep things simple in this book, but you should always refractor your source code to keep it clean.
+Again, we'll keep things simple in this book, but you should always refactor your source code to keep it clean.

 ### Exercises: